Oaklight/autossh-tunnel-dockerized/README_en.md

 [中文版](README.md) | [English](README_en.md)

 This project provides a Docker-based solution to manage SSH tunnels using `autossh` and a YAML configuration file.
 This setup allows you to easily expose **local services to a remote server through an SSH tunnel** or **map remote services to a local port**, making it convenient to access services behind a firewall.
+Additionally, it detects changes in `config.yaml` and automatically reloads the service configuration.

 ## Table of Contents